Big Quantum cohomology of orbifold spheres: Weakly unobstructedness for bulk-deformed Fukaya algebra

 On the other hand, one can also show that the Floer sign also depends only on the parity of the absolute indices of corners.
 Note that a choice of path of Lagrangian subspaces from $T_pL_1$ to $T_pL_2$ for $p \in L_1\cap L_2$ defines an orientation operator, which can be used to define its absolute index as well as associated orientation space (determinant of the orientation operator).
 Absolute indices from different choice of paths may differ by even integer, and one can fix a canonical isomorphism between two different choices using gluing of discs with Lagrangian loop of the difference of paths.
 It can be shown that this gluing provides a canonical way to relate orientation spaces corresponding to different paths, which gives rise to the same sign for associated polygons.
 In this way, one can observe that the Floer theoretic sign only depends on the parity of the absolute indices at the intersection points based on the above isomorphism of orientation spaces.

-Thus $\m_k^\tau(b,\cdots,b)$ does not involve even-degree immersed generators and hence is a zero-form.
-It remains to show that the non-immersed output is a multiple of the unit (namely a constant function on $\bS^1$).
+Thus we have completed the first step and shown that $\m_k^\tau(b,\cdots,b)$ does not involve even-degree immersed generators and hence is an element in $\Omega^0(\bS^1)$.
+It remains to show that it is a constant function in $\bS^1$ and therefore a multiple of the unit.
+We will prove this in the next lemma.
+Note that the argument below is simply a consequence of the $\AI$-equations.
+Therefore it could be of interest in other situations.

-\begin{lemma} The expression $\m_k^\tau(b,\cdots,b)$ is a constant (as a function on $x,y,z$) $k \geq 0$. \end{lemma} \begin{proof} We proceed by induction on $k$.
-Note that $\m_0=0$ in the elliptic and hyperbolic cases, and $\m_0$ can be given by the contribution of two hemispheres in the spherical cases \cite[Section 12]{CHKL14}.
-In any cases, it is always a constant multiple of a unit.